-As Penn State Brandywine has no residence halls, all students commute to campus.
 While many students live nearby, others travel daily for an hour or more each way.
 Students commute to campus from various parts of Pennsylvania, Delaware, and New Jersey.
 For those who wish to live on campus, our new residence hall will open for the fall 2017 semester.

 Students are encouraged to stay on campus between classes to study, use the library and computer labs, make use of Brandywine Learning, the STEM Lab, or Writing Studio, meet with faculty members and academic advisers, eat lunch in the Lion's Pit, get involved in clubs, organizations, or athletic teams, and attend campus events and programs.
 Student lounges are available in each building on campus.

 Commuting by Car

 For students with access to a car, parking on campus is free and plentiful.
 Parking permits are issued on a yearly basis.
 Information on parking regulations and how to obtain a parking permit will be issued to new students on New Student Orientation Day.

 Commuting by Bus